 - Michael Davis 2015-12-01 Exhibit 55.pdf

-For transcripts, the format should also include the term “Transcript” and a number in the file name.
-Comments can be added too if needed (e.g. pages).
+For transcripts, include the word “Transcript” and a number.
+A page range can also be added if needed.

 Examples: